-In continued response to the COVID-19 pandemic and to assist the United States (US) with economic recovery, Congress passed the American Rescue Plan Act of 2021 (Act) on January 3, 2021.
-The Act allocated direct funding to governmental entities throughout the US including the Ouachita Parish Police Jury (Parish) by way of the Coronavirus State Fiscal Recovery Fund and the Coronavirus Local Fiscal Recovery Fund established under the Act.
-The total amount allocated to the Parish is \$29,772,649 issued in two equally half tranches.
+In continued response to the COVID-19 pandemic and to assist the United States (US) with economic recovery, Congress passed the American Rescue Plan Act of 2021 (ARPA) on January 3, 2021.
+The ARPA allocated direct funding to governmental entities throughout the US including the Ouachita Police Jury Police Jury (Police Jury) by way of the Coronavirus State Fiscal Recovery Fund and the Coronavirus Local Fiscal Recovery Fund established under the ARPA.
+The total amount allocated to the Police Jury is \$29,772,649 issued in two equally half tranches.
 The first tranche was received on May 20, 2021.
 The second tranche was received on June 9, 2022.
-There are certain parameters for eligible uses of the funds, and the elected officials of the Parish have been making careful consideration of the use of the funds within those parameters.
-The Parish must have the funds obligated by December 31, 2024, and spent by December 31, 2026.
-The Parish-elected officials have voted to obligate \$23,315,706 by December 31, 2022, however, only spent \$188,762 as of that date.
+There are certain parameters for eligible uses of the funds, and the elected officials of the Police Jury have been making careful consideration of the use of the funds within those parameters.

+The Police Jury must have the funds obligated by December 31, 2024, and spent by December 31, 2026.
+As of June 28, 2024, the Police Jury has voted to obligate \$26,370,552.
+As of December 31, 2023, the Police Jury has spent \$5,099,929, and the unspent amount of \$24,671,659 is reported in the financial statements as deferred revenue.